midani-47/nba-lineup-optimizer/README.md

 ## Features
 - **Dashboard**: View top performers and quick actions to build or optimize lineups.
 - **Players Page**: Browse and filter NBA players by name, position, and team.
-- **Lineup Builder**: Create custom lineups with drag-and-drop functionality.
+- **Lineup Builder**: Create custom lineups with search and add functionality.
 - **Lineup Comparison**: Compare two lineups side by side with statistical and radar charts.
 - **Lineup Optimizer**: Optimize lineups based on criteria like offense, defense, or balanced performance.